-3.4 Task 4: The Length Extension Attack
+3.3 Task 3: The Length Extension Attack

-In the previous task, we show how a legitimate user calculates the MAC (with the knowledge of the MAC key).
-In this task, we will do it as an attacker, i.e., we do not know the MAC key.
-However, we do know the MAC of a valid request R. Our job is to forge a new request based on R, while still being able to compute the valid MAC.
+In this task, we will generate a valid MAC for a URL without knowing the MAC key.
+Assume that we know the MAC of a valid request R, and we also know the size of the MAC key.
+Our job is to forge a new request based on R, while still being able to compute the valid MAC.